 It’s a bit rich to require someone to stay in their room, making no noise, and pretending they don’t exist and then punish them for having a life outside of you, ya know.
 Poly’s at least in part about people being able to form relationships as they wish, yes?

 No-one likes to be a dirty little secret.
 If you have a job that would be in danger from being poly, well… You’ve got some priority decisions to make.
 But make ’em before you start playing with people’s hearts.

 Most of this boils down to not treating HUMAN BEINGS as disposable experiments.
-You’d think this would be obvious, but apparently there’s a lot of people in this world who really treat other as commodities.
+You’d think this would be obvious, but apparently, there’s a lot of people in this world who really treat others as commodities.